sebastianmsz/lucandria-library/README.md

 3. Launch the `index.html` file in a web browser to view the page.

 ### Live Demo
-Experience the project live by visiting the [Lucandrias Library](https://sebastianmsz.github.io/lucandrias-library).
+Experience the project live by visiting the [Lucandria's Library](https://sebastianmsz.github.io/lucandrias-library).

 ## Technologies Used